-- b) I am sufficiently trained in the use of the Municipality's Computer Systems to comply with the terms and conditions of the ICT Policy. - c) I am aware that I have no expectation of privacy in accordance with the terms and conditions of the ICT Policy and hereby consent to monitoring of my e-mail, files, documents, and internet usage as described in the ICT Policy. - d) I am aware that the terms and conditions of the ICT Policy have the force and effect of Municipality Standard Conditions of Service and that disciplinary action may be taken against me for violation of the terms and conditions of this Policy or any other related relevant policy.
+- a) I have read and understand the terms and conditions of the ICT Policy. - b) I am sufficiently trained in the use of the Municipality's Computer Systems to comply with the terms and conditions of the ICT Policy. - c) I am aware that I have no expectation of privacy in accordance with the terms and conditions of the ICT Policy and hereby consent to monitoring of my e-mail, files, documents, and internet usage as described in the ICT Policy. - d) I am aware that the terms and conditions of the ICT Policy have the force and effect of Municipality Standard Conditions of Service and that disciplinary action may be taken against me for violation of the terms and conditions of this Policy or any other related relevant policy.

 Signature Date

-m.
-R. 41) 31/05/2024

 Manager/Director Signature Date

-Manager / Director Name: M.R.
-Gratz
+Manager / Director Name: